codecapsules-io/ai-telegram-bot-agent-template/README.md

 ## Agent Tools

-The Base Agent has access to the following tools:
+The Telegram Bot Agent has access to the following tools:

 ### 1. **retrieve**